threefoldtech/home/wiki/contribution/development_process.md

 Including an Estimated Time of Arrival (ETA) in the comments is essential.
 While it serves as an estimation subject to change with new findings, it provides a valuable projection of completion.

-### Home Repo

-Home repo serves a special role in the organization, it's the starting point of all development.

-- It links to all products & components
-- Links back to used circles on projects.threefold.me
-- DO NOT PUT `type_bug` / `type_feature` / `type_question` tags here
-- Put only stories, identified with tag `type_story` here

 # Quality Assurance (QA) Process